Measure estimation on a manifold explored by a diffusion process: Some technical proofs

-where $J_x(v)$ is a Jacobian, that is bounded by $2$ for all $x$ and $v$ when $h_0$ is chosen small enough.
+where $J_x(v)$ is a Jacobian, that is bounded by $2$ uniformly in $x$ and in $v$ on the domain $\BRA{v:h\leq \NRM{v}<h_0}$ (see \cite[Theorem 3.4 ii.]{guerinnguyentran}, also the proof of Lemma~\ref{lem:properties-Kh}).
 We then conclude by computing the integral.
 The proof of the second statement is similar. \end{proof}